Olivia-Micheal/NYC-collision-/README.md

 ## Project Overview

 This project looks at motor vehicle collision data reported by the NYPD.
-The goal was to answer four specific questions from the project brief, and then go further by finding an extra insight on my own.
+My goal was to answer four specific questions from the project brief, and then go further by finding an extra insight on my own.
 The result is a three page Power BI dashboard built to support road safety decisions.

 One thing worth mentioning upfront: the brief said the data covered January to August 2020.
 When I explored the data myself, it actually covered January 2021 to April 2023.
 I used the real dates found in the data instead of the dates stated in the brief, and I am reporting that clearly here so there is no confusion.